Zoegp/zoegp.github.io/leafbyte-faqs.md

 LeafByte can read standard linear and 2D barcodes.
 Supported linear barcodes are Code 128, Code 39, Code 39 mod 43, Code 93, EAN-8, EAN-13 (including UPC-A), Interleaved 2 of 5 (ITF), ITF-14, and UPC-E. Supported 2D barcodes are Aztec, Data Matrix, PDF417, and QR.

 ##### Can I use this for commercial plant monitoring?
 Sure!
 LeafByte can be used for commercial plant health monitoring, academic research, home gardening, or any anything else you can imagine that requires measuring leaf area and herbivory.
-If you find LeafByte useful, we'd enjoy hearing!
+If you find LeafByte useful, we'd enjoy hearing about it!

 ##### Can I use it in the field/non-destructively?
 Yes!
 We recommend a clipboard with a background sheet and [clear matte screen protector](https://www.amazon.com/gp/product/B07219ZSFT/ref=oh_aui_search_detailpage?ie=UTF8&psc=1) to hold the leaf flat.